jackbergus/varsorter/README.md

 This implementation is quite straightforward, and can be refactored and made more efficient as it actually is right now.

 ## TODO (?)
 List:
-1. Provide the current code as a installable C++ library.
-Currently it is only provided as a binary.
-2. Some additional unit testing to provide the correctness of the implementation should be provided, too.
+1. Some additional unit testing to provide the correctness of the implementation should be provided, too.